hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 -> **NOTE:** At this time `allow_blob_public_access` is only supported in the Public Cloud, China Cloud, and US Government Cloud.

+* `shared_access_key_enabled` - Indicates whether the storage account permits requests to be authorized with the account access key via Shared Key.
+If false, then all requests, including shared access signatures, must be authorized with Azure Active Directory (Azure AD).
+The default value is `true`.

+~> **Note:** Terraform uses Shared Key Authorisation to provision Storage Containers, Blobs and other items - when Shared Key Access is disabled, you will need to enable [the `storage_use_azuread` flag in the Provider block](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#storage_use_azuread) to use Azure AD for authentication, however not all Azure Storage services support Active Directory authentication.

 * `is_hns_enabled` - (Optional) Is Hierarchical Namespace enabled?
 This can be used with Azure Data Lake Storage Gen 2 ([see here for more information](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-account/)).
 Changing this forces a new resource to be created.

 -> **NOTE:** This can only be `true` when `account_tier` is `Standard` or when `account_tier` is `Premium` *and* `account_kind` is `BlockBlobStorage`